 Restaurant rating can be a highly arbitrary process.
-These listings have been compiled not only from our own experiences, but also from evaluations solicited from a cross-section of the city’s epicureans.
+These listings have been compiled not only from our own experiences, but also from evaluations solicited from a cross-section of the city’s epicures.
 The listings are not meant to be conclusive, but are designed to convey an idea of what to expect.
+Visits by our critics are made incognito to avoid preferential treatment.

 Restaurants, of course, change.
 These listings will be revised and supplemented periodically to reflect those changes.
 To that end, opinions and comments from our readers will receive careful consideration.